-D.1 The Party shall normally hold its annual Conference in September.

-D.2 The venue for the Party Conference shall vary annually in order to ensure a geographical spread of members able to attend, and to maximise attendance.

-D.3 The Party shall strive to hold a Spring Conference in March.

-D.4 Only members in good standing shall be entitled to attend Conferences.
-The Conference Committee may, with the approval of the NEC, open any part of the Conference to guests invited by members, or to the general public.

-D.5 The Party shall have the right to refuse to admit any member to Conference if there are reasonable grounds for believing that the member intends to cause disruption.

-D.6 Any member acting in an inappropriate manner at Conference, in the opinion of the Party Chairman or his delegate, may be asked to leave the premises.
-No member shall be entitled to interrupt Conference proceedings; breach of this shall be grounds for expulsion from the Conference.

-D.7 Failure to comply with a request made under D.5 or D.6 above shall be considered to be grounds for disciplinary action.

-D.8 The Party Chairman shall have overall responsibility for the organisation of the Party Conference.
-A Conference Committee may be appointed by the Party Chairman and its membership shall be notified to the National Executive Committee.

-D.9 Any Constituency Association, Branch, County Meeting, Regional Committee or the National Executive Committee may propose a motion for discussion at the annual Conference.
-Conference motions must be submitted to Head Office in writing a minimum of one month in advance of the start of Conference.

-D.10 The Party Chairman shall select motions from those validly received to put before Conference.
-Motions which do not substantially impact upon the running of the Party or Party policy are unlikely to be selected.

-D.11 Emergency motions may be considered in the event that, during the month before Conference, there is such a major political change either internal to UKIP or external that it demands further consultation with the Party membership.

-D.12 Only paid-up members in good standing shall be entitled to vote on motions laid before the Conference.

-D.13 A motion shall be deemed to have passed if a majority of those voting are in favour of the motion.
+- D.1 The Party shall normally hold its annual Conference in September. - D.2 The venue for the Party Conference shall vary annually in order to ensure a geographical spread of members able to attend, and to maximise attendance. - D.3 The Party shall strive to hold a Spring Conference. - D.4 Only members in good standing shall be entitled to attend Conferences.
+The Conference Committee may, with the approval of the NEC, open any part of the Conference to guests invited by members, or to the general public. - D.5 The Party shall have the right to refuse to admit any member to Conference if there are reasonable grounds for believing that the member intends to cause disruption. - D.6 Any member acting in an inappropriate manner at Conference, in the opinion of the Party Chairman or his delegate, may be asked to leave the premises.
+No member shall be entitled to interrupt Conference proceedings; breach of this shall be grounds for expulsion from the Conference. - D.7 Failure to comply with a request made under D.5 or D.6 above shall be considered to be bringing the Party into disrepute. - D.8 The Party Chairman shall have overall responsibility for the organisation of the Party Conference.
+A Conference Committee may be appointed by the Party Chairman and its membership shall be notified to the National Executive Committee. - D.9 Any Constituency Association, Branch, County Meeting, Regional Committee or the National Executive Committee may propose a motion for discussion at the annual - Conference.
+Conference motions must be submitted to Head Office in writing a minimum of one month in advance of the start of Conference. - D.10 The Party Chairman shall select motions from those validly received to put before Conference.
+Motions which do not substantially impact upon the running of the Party or Party policy are unlikely to be selected. - D.11 Emergency motions may be considered in the event that, during the month before Conference, there is such a major political change either internal to UKIP or external that it demands further consultation with the Party membership. - D.12 Only paid-up members in good standing shall be entitled to vote on motions laid before the Conference. - D.13 A motion shall be deemed to have passed if a majority of those voting are in favour of the motion, or by a two-thirds majority if implementing the motion would require amending the Party Constitution.

-D.14 Amendments to motions shall be considered at the sole discretion of the Chairman.
+D.14 Amendments to motions shall be considered at the sole discretion of the Session Chairman.

-D.15 The proposer of the motion (or delegated representative) may speak for up to 3 minutes in support of a motion.
-Two other speakers may speak for up to 2 minutes in support of a motion.
-One speaker may speak in opposition to a motion for up to 3 minutes, and two other speakers may speak for up to 2 minutes in opposition to a motion.
-Speakers in favour of and against a motion shall alternate where possible.
+D.15 The proposer of the motion (or delegated representative) and one opponent of the motion may each speak for up to 3 minutes.
+Other speakers may speak for up to 2 minutes, with speakers in favour of and against alternating where possible.
+The number of speakers called is at the discretion of the session chairman..

 D.16 The Chairman may announce that a motion has carried or failed on a simple show of voting cards if there is no doubt about the outcome.
-If such doubt exists, or at the request of any member, then the exact number of votes for and against the motion shall be counted.
+If such doubt exists, or at the request of at least 25 members who shall indicate their request by rising to their feet, then the exact number of votes for and against the motion shall be counted.